apella12/openhab-addons/bundles/org.openhab.binding.mideaac/README.md

 # Midea AC Binding

-This binding integrates Air Conditioners and Dehumidifiers that use the Midea protocol.
+This binding integrates Air Conditioners (type AC) and Dehumidifiers that use the Midea protocol.
 Midea is an OEM for many brands.

 A Midea device is likely supported if it uses one of the following Android apps or it's iOS equivalent.